WW92030-STORAGE/VSC/NOTES.md

 Triangle.h
 - Added a new TriangleF class which now stores fragments.
 It is a generalization of Triangle3.
 When a Triangle3 is attempted to be drawn it is now projected into TriangleF structures which represent location in NDC

 # ACT III - RECONVENE

 # 6. RAY TRACING

 Yes, there is some ray tracing involved.
-But it's a lot less involved than a true raytracer--while a true raytracer computes one or more illumination fragments per pixel, this rasterizer uses triangles to compute small numbers of illuminations and then interpolating between vertices and triangle faces.
+But it's a lot less involved than a true raytracer--while a true raytracer computes one or more illuminations per pixel, this rasterizer uses triangles to compute small numbers of illuminations and then interpolating between vertices and triangle faces.

+Primitives.h
+- Method to calculate when a Plane intersects a ray (line) with origin and unit vector direction (NaN for null intersection) Triangle.h
+- Method to calculate when a Triangle3 intersects a ray with origin and unit vector direction (NaN for null intersection).
 # 7 - LIGHT AND SHADOW

 # 8 - VISIBILITY